 We kick off with a carpaccio (the fish changes daily), sliced and served with coconut flakes, olive oil and kiwi fruit.
 It’s an unusual pairing, and the flavours don’t quite meld.
-Saldanha Bay mussels – marinated in olive oil until wonderfully tender, and served on a crispy fried piece of polenta – are a safer bet.
+Saldanha Bay mussels – marinated in olive oil until wonderfully tender – served on a crispy fried piece of polenta, are a safer bet.

 At the time of writing, four months after opening, the restaurant was still waiting for a liquor license.
 For now, take your own wine, or make do with a rock shandy.

-The restaurant takes its name from the legendary boat-building company, Riva, which makes the kind of wood-clad speedboat that James Bond would pilot.
-The white walls are cleverly decorated with broad blue stripes, a clutch of black-and-white photos and a little boat-themed bric-a-brac.
-Above, light bulbs dangle from thick rope.
-All in all, the feeling is of a relaxed seafood trattoria, with lights just dim enough for it to feel romantic rather than simply cheap and cheerful.
+The restaurant takes its name from the legendary boat building company, Riva, who make the kind of wood-clad speedboat that James Bond would pilot.
+The white walls are cleverly decorated with broad blue stripes, a clutch of black-and-white photos and a little boat-themed brick-a-brack.
+Above, the light bulbs dangle from thick rope.
+All-in-all, the feeling is of a relaxed seafood trattoria, with lights just dim enough for it to feel romantic rather than cheap-and-cheerful.

 Friendly and swift.

 A fun evening with fish-loving friends.